percona/percona-xtradb-cluster/doc/source/glossary.rst

    SST
      State Snapshot Transfer is the full copy of data from one node to another.
-     It's used when a new node joins the cluster, it has to transfer data from existing node.
-There are three methods of SST available in |Percona XtraDB Cluster|: :program:`mysqldump`, :program:`rsync` and
+     It's used when a new node joins the cluster, it has to transfer data from an existing node. |Percona XtraDB Cluster|: uses the :program:`xtrabackup` program for this purpose.
-     :program:`xtrabackup`.
-The downside of `mysqldump` and `rsync` is that the node becomes *READ-ONLY* while data is being copied from one node to another (SST applies :command:`FLUSH TABLES WITH READ LOCK` command).
-     Xtrabackup SST does not require :command:`READ LOCK` for the entire syncing process, only for syncing the |MySQL| system tables and writing the information about the binlog, galera and slave information (same as the regular |Percona XtraBackup| backup).
+     :program:`xtrabackup` does not require :command:`READ LOCK` for the entire syncing process - only for syncing the |MySQL| system tables and writing the information about the binlog, galera and slave information (same as the regular |Percona XtraBackup| backup).
 State snapshot transfer method can be configured with the :variable:`wsrep_sst_method` variable.